-Sep 02, 2020 Joe Kleiman #82 - Solving Problems with Innovation, 2020, Attractions, Features, Headlines, IPM Interviews, Museums, Technology & Media, Theme Parks Comments Off on Smaller attractions: Following the leader
+Sep 02, 2020 Joe Kleiman #82 - Solving Problems with Innovation, 2020, Attractions, Features, Homepage Slider, IPM Interviews, Museums, Technology & Media, Theme Parks Comments Off on Smaller attractions: Following the leader

 Over time, a familiar cycle has driven the themed entertainment industry: Big operators raise the bar with epic, destination attractions (digging into deep pockets and taking big risks), then smaller operators work to catch up.

 The new Star Wars: Galaxy’s Edge lands at Disney parks in California and Florida have set the bar very high.
 Some say that it will be difficult and take a long time for smaller parks to be able to deliver a competitive guest experience.
 But nowadays, smaller operators can respond quickly thanks to sophisticated, readily available technology, a trend to smaller/scalable attractions, the entry of major brands and IP into LBE (location-based entertainment) and the assistance of suppliers who customize products for them.

 There’s no question that the COVID -19 pandemic adds new uncertainty to the situation.
 Parks and attractions of all kinds must now consider not just how to compete but simply survive.
 While we wait to see what the “new abnormal” will be, operators must plan for the unforeseeable: Nobody knows exactly how regulations, guest attitudes, safety practices, and other factors will be affected.